Nimausfi/ML_Algorithms_And_Performance_Evaluation/README.md

-# Supervised Machine Learning Algorithms
-# Performance Evaluation
+# Supervised Machine Learning Algorithms and # Performance Evaluation
 \
 In supervised learning, we can train the machine using data which is already labeled.
 That means our data is already tagged with the correct answer.